Radical feminism: Protest of biased coverage of lesbians

 In November 1972, two women in a sexual relationship, Marion Ihns and Judy Andersen, were arrested and charged with hiring a man to kill Ihns's abusive husband.
 Pretrial publicity, particularly that by Bild, Germany's largest tabloid, was marked by anti-lesbian sensationalism.
 In response, lesbian groups and women's centers in Germany joined in fervent protest.
 The cultural clash continued through the trial which eventually resulted in the conviction of the women in October 1974 and life sentences for both.
 However, a petition brought by 146 female journalists and 41 male colleagues to the German Press Council resulted in its censure of the Axel Springer Company, Bild's publisher.
 At one point in the lead up to the trial Bild had run a seventeen consecutive day series on "The Crimes of Lesbian Women".

 Genital self-exams

-These helped women to gain knowledge about how their own bodies functioned so they would no longer need to rely solely on the medical profession.
-An outgrowth of this movement was the founding of the Feminist Women's Health Center (FFGZ) in Berlin in 1974.
+The women's health movement in the United States encouraged women to educate themselves about their own bodies and perform self-health examinations.
+Beginning in the 1970s, feminist health centers were established to provide information and resources about women's health.
+Clinics founded during this period included the Feminist Women's Health Center in Atlanta and the Leichhardt Women’s Health Centre in Australia.
+The widely influential book Our Bodies, Ourselves began as a mimeographed booklet created by the Boston Women's Health Collective.

+Women in print

+Many women faced censorship when attempting to have their writings published or printed privately.
+In 1971, the Ain't I a Woman? collective in Iowa City could not find a commercial printer willing to print informational material about women's health, including instructional images demonstrating cervical self-examinations.
+This led to the creation of the Iowa City Women's Press in 1972.
+Many traditional publishers and commercial printers also refused to print lesbian material.
+After June Arnold could not find a publisher for her novel The Cook and the Carpenter, she founded Daughters, Inc. and published it herself.

+The women in print movement aimed to establish autonomous communications networks of feminist periodicals, presses, and bookstores created by and for women.
+Over 560 periodicals were established between 1968 and 1973.
+Radical feminists used these publications for consciousness raising, education, self-expression, and movement coordination.
+Feminist separatists and lesbian feminists also aimed to create woman-focused cultures and economies, often by operating their publishing enterprises as collectives.